You are viewing a story from harrypotterfanfiction.com

 Her continued brushing had caused his hair to almost dry completely.

-“If I could hug you, I would.”
-She said quietly, hoping that he would find the sincerity that she felt in her heart.
+“If I could hug you, I would," she admitted quietly, hoping that he would find the sincerity that she felt in her heart.

-He could tell that he shocked her because she had abruptly paused her brushing for a few seconds.
+He became aware when she abruptly paused her brushing for a few seconds.
 And when she came back to her senses, she began again.

 But just as she paused, sudden thoughts of his parents shot through him.